 August 16, 2016 at 8:35 pm #1607

-PS I am not overweight, in fact I’m quite skinny, 5’8″ 150 lbs, lost 20 in the last month due to gout & proper eating (I CAN say I didn’t always eat properly and have a fondness for an ipa-a-day).
+PS I am not overweight.
+In fact, I’m quite skinny, 5’8″ 150 lbs, lost 20 in the last month due to gout & proper eating (I CAN say I didn’t always eat properly and have a fondness for an Indian Pale Ale a day).
 Perfect diet for 6 weeks & feel the same as when it began.
 I’m on 100 mg allopurinol daily.

 August 16, 2016 at 9:03 pm #1609